Enmore (Inner West - NSW)

 The level of general health in Enmore is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Enmore shows superior health outcomes according to AreaSearch's evaluation of mortality rates and chronic condition prevalence.
-Both young and elderly cohorts exhibit low prevalence of common health conditions.
-Private health cover is exceptionally high at approximately 65% of the total population (2,588 people), compared to Greater Sydney's 59.9% and the national average of 55.7%.
+Enmore shows better-than-average health outcomes based on AreaSearch's assessment using mortality rates and chronic condition prevalence data from both younger and older age groups.
+The prevalence of common health conditions is low across these cohorts.
+Private health cover is exceptionally high in Enmore at approximately 65% of the total population (2,588 people), compared to 59.9% across Greater Sydney and a national average of 55.7%.

 Frequently Asked Questions - Health